Serzho/DB_Web/README.md

 # Database_Server
 ## Server
 Database server with API and authentication.
-Use SQLAlchemy, FastAPI and Unicorn
+Using SQLAlchemy, FastAPI and Unicorn

+## Installation requirements
+`$pip install -r requirements.txt`

+## Starting
 Server starting by server/server.py
-See requirements in server/requirements-server.txt
-Database with users is server/tmp/database.db
+Database with auth information saving in file server/tmp/auth.db Database for users saving in file server/tmp/database.db

+## Functional
+For using database you shoud auth by `/auth [name] [password]` For adding and deletion new users you must auth to user with admin root In database saving information by KEY:VALUE, also table in database contains ID, ID of author, time of creation

 ## Client
 Client starting by client/client.py
-Use requests.
+Using requests.
-See requirements in client/requirements-client.txt
-Print "/help" to get list of supported commands
+Print `/help` to get list of supported commands